harbour/core/README.md

    - `HB_BUILD_3RDEXT=no`

-     Enable autodetection of 3rd party components
+     Enable auto-detection of 3rd party components
      on default system locations.
 Default: `yes`

    - `HB_BUILD_CONTRIBS=no [<l>]`

-     Don't build any, or space separated `<l>` list of, contrib packages.
-Please note it won't prevent building packages which are dependencies of
+     Do not build any, or space separated `<l>` list of, contrib packages.
+Please note it will not prevent building packages which are dependencies of
      other &ndash; enabled &ndash; packages.